-Pharyngitis due to infection with group A streptococcus (GAS) is usually a self-limited condition, with symptoms lasting two to five days in untreated patients.
-When begun within 48 hours of illness, antimicrobial therapy reduced the duration and severity of symptoms by one to two days in double-blind studies and prevented the spread of infection to contacts [1-3].
-(See "Treatment and prevention of streptococcal tonsillopharyngitis".)
+Pharyngitis caused by infection with Streptococcus pyogenes (also known as group A Streptococcus [GAS]) is usually a self-limited condition; symptoms in untreated patients typically last two to five days.
+Antimicrobial therapy reduces the duration and severity of symptoms by one to two days (when begun within 48 hours of illness) and prevents spread of infection [1-3].
+(See "Treatment and prevention of streptococcal pharyngitis".)

 The other major goal of therapy is to reduce the risk of suppurative and nonsuppurative complications.
 The potential complications of GAS tonsillopharyngitis will be briefly reviewed here.